 It's always good to have a trial with any artist as you need to be happy with how they have made you up and not be in for a shock on the day!
 Try and Google an artist's work and get a feel for their style.

 NB.
-Professional Bridal Hair and Makeup will cost from £250 upwards depending on trial, wedding day timings, location, entourage and special requirements.
+Professional Bridal Hair or Makeup will cost from £200 and combined Hair and Makeup from £350, depending on trial, wedding day timings, location, entourage and special requirements.
 For Joy Goodman Agency Hair and Makeup artists contact us here.

 2) What makeup should I use to achieve that bridal radiant look for my wedding?

 As a bride you want to look beautiful and well-groomed while still being 'you'.
 It's important to wear makeup that enhances your natural beauty.
 You don't want a look that dramatically changes you so much that your husband to be doesn't recognise you as you walk down the the aisle.

 - Beautiful sheer foundations.
 Nars Sheer Glow Foundation is a favourite.